Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uOBd9PP77GY.md

 ### Transcript

-> can you add a gaming chair so that i can feel superior in my factory is that what you need to feel isn't the golden mug enough you need a gaming chair that's what does it come on that's such a is crouch slide jump specific thing to add to the game fixing gaming terrible things
+> can you add a gaming chair so that I can feel superior in my factory is that what you need to feel isn't the golden mug enough you need a gaming chair that's what does it come on that's such a is crouch slide jump specific thing to add to the game fixing gaming terrible things